Master of Industrial/Organizational Psychology

 HSS is the cornerstone of St. Mary's liberal arts and Marianist education.
 With more than 20 disciplines to choose from, this is the largest school on campus.

-Students can pursue one of the following program options:
+Students can pursue the following program option:

 In addition to regular course examinations, each student must pass a general comprehensive examination before the degree is conferred.
 Students are required to demonstrate breadth of knowledge in the discipline, depth in specific areas, and the ability to integrate what has been learned.
 Additional detail about the comprehensive exam and examination policies in each program will be provided to students in the semester when they are eligible to take the exam.

 Students must pass a written comprehensive examination, which is offered twice a year, in the fall and the spring semester.
 Fall testing dates are usually scheduled for the week immediately after undergraduate mid-semester break.
 Spring testing dates are usually scheduled for the week immediately after Spring Break.
 No examinations are offered in summer sessions.